 Then let them take a young bull with its grain offering of fine flour mixed with oil, and you shall take another young bull as a sin offering.
 And you shall bring the Levites before the tabernacle of meeting, and you shall gather together the whole congregation of the children of Israel.
 So you shall bring the Levites before the Lord, and the children of Israel shall lay their hands on the Levites; and Aaron shall offer the Levites before the Lord, like a wave offering from the children of Israel, that they may perform the work of the Lord.
 Then the Levites shall lay their hands on the heads of the young bulls, and you shall offer one as a sin offering and the other as a burnt offering to the Lord, to make atonement for the Levites.

 a.
-Then let them take a young bull with its grain offering: As a bull is sacrificed, the children of Israel lay their hands on the Levites, to bless them and pray for their dedication before the LORD.
-It would be clear to both the Levites and the nation that the Levites were servants of both the LORD and the nation.
+Then let them take a young bull with its grain offering: As a bull was sacrificed, representatives from the whole congregation of Israel laid their hands on the Levites, to bless them and pray for their dedication before the Lord.
+It would be clear to both the Levites and the nation that the Levites were servants of both the Lord and the nation.

 b.
 Like a wave offering from the children of Israel: A normal wave offering presented something to God (such as a portion of meat or bread) with a motion that communicated the idea “This is Yours, God.”
 In this consecration of the Levites, the children of Israel came before God and essentially said, “These Levites belong to You, Lord.”